Rutuja1923/REST-API-1/README.md

 - View all users as JSON data.
 - View a specific user by ID.
 - Add a new user.
-- Update user details (work in progress).
+- Update user details.
+- Replace user details.
-- Delete a user (work in progress).
+- Delete a user.

 ## Routes